top of page

 The Wizards' War

-One of the wisest and most respected kings of Ernt-nador is the king of Lurhumur.
-Approaching the end of his time, Linthumanur, son of the great King Onthanundir, awaits his impending passing to hand over the royal baton to his only daughter, Alyar.
-In his youth, he managed to have two other male heirs, but one was taken by a severe winter and fever, while the other was killed while trying to break up a fight among the Lurhumurian guard.
-These two tragic misfortunes weigh heavily on his life.
-As a result, there is no male heir left to perpetuate the lineage of Reimthor, even though it has been diluted through unions with other lineages throughout the Times.
-Despite his advanced age, King Linthumanur will play an important role in the last year of the age of Wizards.
-It will be up to the king of Lurhumur to make the crucial decision of whether to help or let his neighbor succumb to the power of evil.
-This moment will bring forth ancient animosities from past wars and stir up memories of stories that created supposedly resolved rivalries.
-The king Linthumanur will face the difficult decision of whether to unite the kingdoms or let them all perish in the face of his own resentment.
-It is a challenging decision that will change the course of history for both good and evil.
+Among the wisest and most honored rulers in Ernt-nador is the king of Lurhumur.
+Near the end of his reign, Linthumanur, son of the great King Onthanundir, awaits his final days to pass the royal scepter to his only daughter, Alyar.
+In his youth, he had two male heirs, but a harsh winter and fever claimed one, while the other was killed attempting to break up a fight among the Lurhumurian guards.
+These are two tragic misfortunes he bears in his life.
+Thus, no male heir remains to continue the Reimthor bloodline, though it had been diluted through unions with other lineages over the Ages.
+Despite his advanced age, King Linthumanur will play a pivotal role in the final year of the Time of the Wizards.
+It will fall to the king of Lurhumur to make the crucial decision to help or let his neighbor fall to the power of evil.
+Old grudges from wars long past will resurface, bringing back memories of rivalries once thought resolved.
+King Linthumanur must decide whether to unite the kingdoms or allow them to perish in the face of his lingering resentment.
+A difficult choice, one that will change the course of history for both good and ill.

 FYMDAMWE